 A development manager’s personal pillars are: plan, prepare, analyse and communicate.

-You are continually estimating and goal setting from a macro level all the way down to the micro detail.
+Alongside your Development Director, you are continually estimating and goal setting (from a macro level all the way down to the micro detail).

 The development manager is a goal-setter, but also a problem-solver.